Suriya-Gurumoorthi/tour-itinerary-generator/README.md

-# Welcome to WanderCraft 🌍✨
+# Welcome to Trip Advisor 🌍✨

 This personalized trip itinerary generator is not just an app; it's a travel companion that understands your desires and crafts the perfect adventure.
 Powered by an LLM model using the incredible Gemini Pro API, WanderCraft transforms your travel dreams into reality. 🗺️